 After seven years in Kanata, Ryan/Smith was quickly discovering that despite their intentional, strategic location of the firm, that most of their clients were located in Ottawa — and so, the move was on.

 Drawn by both their proximity to their clients and the allure of restaurant patios, Ryan/Smith thrived in their new location on St. Patrick Street, in the Byward Market.
 These were great days to be in the industry.
-Now enjoying their new, funky location, Ryan/Smith continued to build their client base and add a couple of staff along the way, not the least of which, illustrator John Beal.
+Now enjoying their new, hip location, Ryan/Smith continued to build their client base and add a couple of staff along the way, not the least of which, illustrator John Beal.

 Having mastered the art of the government styled RFP, federal government, newcomers to Ryan/Smith included Fisheries and Oceans, Indian and Northern Affairs and Treasury Board.
 Ryan/Smith also added many associations, such as Canadian Defence Technology Association, Canadian Paraplegic Association, as well as trusted organizations such as St. John Ambulance Canada.
 The University of Ottawa (Alumni) also came aboard during this time.
-Other associations and think tanks such as Canadian Policy Research Networks and the Canadian Institute of Planners, were notable additions to the RSC client list.
+Other associations and think tanks such as Canadian Policy Research Networks and the Canadian Institute of Planners, were notable additions to the Ryan/Smith client list.
 Long-standing accounts like the Ottawa Business Show, the Government High Technology Show, (Montreal, Ottawa, Toronto), as well as the Professional Institute of the Public Service of Canada (PIPSC), also proved to be pivotal accounts during the Ryan/Smith Byward Market years.

 But alas, the Ryan/Smith stay at the St. Patrick Street location also fell prey to the “seven-year itch”.
 With improved location proving to be the driving force, Ryan/Smith set their sights on just a little more visibility.

-Ryan/Smith continued to excel in the new location, and increased their staff to handle the growing workload.
+Ryan/Smith continued to excel in this location, and increased their staff to handle the growing workload.
 On Bank Street, Ryan/Smith saw their most rapid increase in both employees and new clients.
 Many new government clients came aboard, not the least of which were, Transport Canada, Health Canada, Industry Canada, Justice Canada, Statistics Canada, as well as Citizenship and Immigration.
-Ryan/Smith also became the agency of record for the association, Engineers Canada, and welcomed Performance Management Consulting Group to the fold.
+Ryan/Smith also became the agency of record for Engineers Canada, and welcomed Performance Management Consulting Group to the fold.
 In addition, Ryan/Smith continued to add Sector Councils such as Canadian Apprenticeship Forum, the Motor Carrier Passenger Council, Canadian Tourism Human Resources Council, Contact Centre Canada, and the Canadian Federation of Agriculture.
 More recent additions to the Ryan/Smith family included Dairy Farmers of Canada, Canadian Food Inspection Agency, Heart and Stroke Foundation of Canada, and Canada Command.

 99 Holland Avenue

-Ryan/Smith Creative now resides in our fourth location — a commercial condo in West Hintonburg.
+Ryan/Smith now resides in our fourth location — a commercial condo in West Hintonburg.
 We are a short walk to Tunney’s Pasture close to some of our longest-standing clients, Health Canada and Statistics Canada.

 Ryan/Smith Creative continues to thrive in our 99 Holland location, where we’ve now been located for five years.
 We remain a fixture in the National Capital region for almost three decades, continuing to enjoy an admirable track record, and loyal client base, several of whom have been clients since the firm’s inception.
 While our Federal Government client base remains stronger than ever, we are equally balanced with both pseudo-government and private sector clients alike, including Sector Councils, associations and Federations.
 Our Indigenous clients are also fast-becoming a formidable portion of our diverse client base.